 Street Reconstruction Schedule

-ReconstructionDuring the summer of 2018 reconstruction is scheduled on the streets listed in the table below:
+ReconstructionDuring the summer of 2019 reconstruction is scheduled on the streets listed in the table below:

 | Street Name